Endoscopic Depth Estimation Based on Deep Learning: A Survey: Discussion

 \subsection{Monocular vs Stereo Approaches}

 To facilitate a thorough comparison, this review investigates monocular and stereo endoscopic depth estimation methods across five key dimensions.
-Furthermore, to enhance the understanding of both paradigms, representative networks are systematically summarized in Tables~\ref{tab4} and~\ref{tab5}, respectively.
+Furthermore, to enhance the understanding of both paradigms, representative networks are systematically summarized in Tables~\ref{tab5} and~\ref{tab6}, respectively.

-\textit{Accuracy}: Stereo methods generally achieve higher absolute accuracy due to direct triangulation of depth from two views, whereas monocular methods must infer depth from learned visual cues.
+\textit{Accuracy: }Stereo methods generally achieve higher absolute accuracy due to direct triangulation of depth from two views, whereas monocular methods must infer depth from learned visual cues.
 Indeed, studies in general vision have shown a persistent performance gap favoring stereo, attributable to fundamental limits of monocular vision\cite{117}.
 In endoscopy, stereo approaches can produce metric 3D reconstructions with sub-millimeter accuracy, as evidenced by systems that outperform monocular ones in structured benchmarks.

-\textit{Generalization}: Monocular networks often struggle with generalization – they may overfit to specific textures or organs present in the training data.
-Stereo approaches are somewhat more general in that geometric disparity is a universal cue; however, stereo deep networks can still suffer in unseen conditions (lighting, organ appearance) if not robustly trained.
-Notably, recent self-supervised monocular methods have demonstrated encouraging cross-organ generalization by learning more intrinsic structural features[116].
+\textit{Generalization: }Monocular networks often exhibit limited generalization, manifesting as an over-reliance on specific textures or organs from the training data.
+While stereo approaches are inherently more general due to their reliance on the universal cue of geometric disparity, their performance can still degrade under novel conditions, such as variations in lighting or organ appearance, without robust training.
+Notably, recent self-supervised monocular methods have demonstrated encouraging cross-organ generalization by learning more intrinsic structural features\cite{116}.

-\textit{Clinical usability}: Monocular depth estimation has the advantage of working with standard endoscopes (which are typically monocular in gastrointestinal endoscopy).
-It can be deployed as a software upgrade on existing systems.
-Stereo endoscopy requires specialized dual-camera scopes or a stereo laparoscope, which are available in some surgical systems (e.g. robotic or laparoscopic platforms) but not in all procedures.
-Thus, monocular methods could be more widely applicable in the near term, while stereo methods may offer superior depth quality when the hardware is in place.
+\textit{Clinical usability: }A key advantage of MDE is its compatibility with standard endoscopes, which are the typical configuration for procedures like gastrointestinal endoscopy.
+This allows MDE to be deployed as a software upgrade on existing systems.
+In contrast, stereo endoscopy requires specialized hardware, such as dual-camera scopes or stereo laparoscopes.
+While this hardware is available in certain surgical systems, including robotic and laparoscopic platforms, it is not utilized in all procedures.
+Thus, monocular methods hold the potential for broader applicability in the near term, whereas stereo methods may offer superior depth quality where the necessary hardware is in place.